kristianmandrup/puppeteer-browser-agent/README.md

 }
 ```

-Getting the next step (response) is done by calling `getControllerResponse` which passes a structured message to a `MessageBroker` instance which communicates with the external agent responsible for generating the response that forms the step.
+Getting the next step (ie. agent response) is done by calling `getControllerResponse` which passes a structured message to a `MessageBroker` instance which communicates with the external agent responsible for generating the response that forms the step.

 ```ts
 protected async getNextStep() {